 There are many health benefits of apples.
-From vitamins and minerals to antioxidants, apples pack a nutrition punch that lead to the coinage of the popular phrase, “an apple a day keeps the doctor away.”
+From vitamins and minerals to antioxidants, apples pack a nutrition punch that leads to the coinage of the popular phrase, “an apple a day keeps the doctor away.”
 Check out all of these wonderful health benefits of apples:

 - Apples contain: a modest amount of vitamin C; a good source of dietary fiber; water to keep you hydrated; and plenty of other nutrients your body needs to stay healthy.